Grants For College—Find Free Money for Students

 The amount an eligible student receives is calculated according to enrollment status, cost of attendance, Student Aid Index (SAI) (formerly called the Expected Family Contribution, or EFC), and duration of study.

-It’s worth noting that the award amount for Pell Grants is not impacted by other forms of financial aid.
+It’s worth noting that Pell Grants cannot be received alongside substantial non-federal grant aid as of the 2026-27 school year.
 Often, a Pell Grant is awarded in combination with other federal financial aid, such as work-study and subsidized student loans.

 Recommended: The Differences Between Grants, Scholarships, and Loans